 This legislation amends our state’s Security Breach and Identity Theft law.
 This requires that, in the event of a security breach, third-party holders of personal and financial information notify state officials and also directly notify any consumers whose personal and financial information may have been compromised.
 Given the increased use of biometric data such as fingerprints and facial recognition software, this bill adds the term “biometric data” to the protections afforded under Massachusetts law.

-The bill bans the presence of Styrofoam in disposable containers used in retail sales by food establishments.
-The bill is jointly filed by Sen. Barrett and State Rep. Frank Smizik.
+The bill bans the presence of polystyrene in disposable containers used in retail sales by food establishments.
 The major chemical components of Styrofoam — also known as polystyrene — are known carcinogens.
 They can leach into food when containers are heated, with direct health effects on consumers.
 The material is dangerous when left to break down in landfills, since it crumbles into small pieces that can harm wildlife.